🔄 What are GraphQL connections?

 - If there’s a

-- What the
+hasNextPageorhasPreviousPage - What the

-are for the current page
+startCursorandendCursorare for the current page

 📦 Example paginating matters

-you can request the next page using the endCursor
+you can request the next page using the endCursor:

 🧠 Common use cases

-Here are a few common ways to use connections in the Partner API:
+Here are a few common ways to use connections in the Partner API:- List all matters using matters(first: N) with pagination

 - Build an activity feed by scrolling through matter updates